BlackFoundry/QuadraticConverter/README.md

 ## Changes

+- **0.6.2**
+  - Improved sensitivity of the closeness of a quadratic and a cubic curve
 - **0.6.1**
   - Added a button to convert a single glyph from an existing cubic layer.
 This is useful for fine-tuning a converted font (use the *Cubic contour* layer)
 - **0.6**